tempelaar-team/qc_lab/docs/user_guide/drivers/drivers.rst

 Dynamics Drivers
 ----------------

-Drivers in QC Lab are functions that interface a Simulation object with the dynamics core.
-Drivers are responsible for initializing the objects needed for the dynamics core to operate and handle the assignment of random seeds and the grouping of simulations into batches.
+Drivers in QC Lab are functions that interface a Simulation object with the Dynamics core.
+Drivers are responsible for initializing the objects needed for the Dynamics core to operate and handle the assignment of random seeds and the grouping of simulations into batches.

 .. toctree::